Skip to main content

 • Dean of Students

-• Director for Campus Safety and Security
+• Director of Campus Safety

-• Associate Dean of Faculty
+• Associate Dean of Faculty & Executive Director of the Center for Academic Excellence

 • Director of Accessibility

-• Student Support Coordinator
+• Student Support Coordinators

 • Other staff members may be asked to join on a case-by-case basis to best support a student